 MAKE THE WHITE WINE SAUCE:

 - Add shallot, garlic, and red pepper flakes to tomatoes and stir to combine.
-Cook 1-2 minutes, stirring occasionally, until shallot has softened and browned.
+Cook, stirring frequently, for 1-2 minutes, until shallot has softened and browned.
+Note: The pan will be HOT here - move quickly and stir frequently to prevent burning!
+If needed, turn down the heat.

 - Add salt and pepper and stir to combine.